 Looks like the messenger of the gods up there on the left, no?
 Better than air mail.

-Nearby, this is the former Capital Theater, partly also an office building with Socony among its tenants.
+Nearby, this is the former Capital Theater, partly also an office building once with Socony Mobil among its tenants.

 The dome of the theater lobby.

 Drifting south, away from the creek and a block back from the river: Yuanmingyuan Road, with sober office blocks.

 Might be Liverpool, except for the Oriental Pearl Tower at the back and perhaps the perfect tidiness of the street.

 What do you think this is?

 Here's the same building seen from the Bund.
 It's the home of the Roosevelt China Investments Corporation.
 Go back a bit and it was the Foreign Trade Building; farther still, it housed Jardine Matheson, a company founded on the export of opium to China.
 The DNB quotes Jardine writing in 1830 that opium is "the safest and most gentlemanlike speculation I am aware of."

 A few blocks to the south, the Metropole Hotel was an investment by David Sassoon, who already owned the Cathay.
 The Metropole has a twin, the Hamilton House, which is at the far right.